sergioduartte/tuleap-docker/README.md

 - mailhog
 - web

-Also backup and restore scripts too.
+Also backup and restore scripts too(soon)

 You may need to change the credentials on the .env if you want to deploy in prod servers 😛